These eBay Pitch-men are Tossing Spitballs at Unsuspecting Collectors

 As with the game, patience at the plate will serve you best.
 That fat and juicy-looking fastball might just break and fall out of the strike zone.
 If you’re swinging for the fences, you will strike out.
 These shady sellers are tossing garbage across the plate and you would be best served to take a walk to first (I have used far too many allegoric baseball references).

 To demonstrate that I too had some thoughts as to the veracity of these “coffee scuffballs” and the idea that they were authentic, I am sharing an article that I wrote a few years ago, “Skimming” Your Way to Overpaying for Militaria in which I lent a measure of credibility to the seller “giscootterjoe” and his endless bag-o-balls.
 Since I wrote that piece in 2012 (republished, here in 2016), I have been watching this seller with his continuous sales of these balls.

 I wrote this piece in hopes that my fellow collectors avoid spending their money on fakes.
 I want to be careful with regards to the sellers who have these listings that are, in my educated opinion, faked military baseballs.
 They may very well be victims of a fraudster, themselves and are merely eBay sellers trying to earn a living.
 However, the end result is the same.
 Trusting collectors are still purchasing fraudulent baseballs.

 Buyer beware seems to be the most applicable measure of caution that I can provide to you.

-Posted on June 23, 2017, in Baseballs, Equipment, WWII and tagged baseball, eBay Military Auction Listings, eBay Military Baseballs, Fake Military Baseballs, Military Baseball, World War II Baseball, WWII Baseball.
+Posted on June 23, 2017, in Baseballs, Equipment, WWII and tagged baseball, eBay Military Auction Listings, eBay Military Baseballs, Fake Military Baseballs, Fakes and Frauds, Military Baseball, World War II Baseball, WWII Baseball.
 Bookmark the permalink.
-1 Comment.
+3 Comments.